DSF Individual Membership FAQ

 - Contributing code to Django itself or to a third-party Django app.
 We’ll want to see that this contribution is somewhat substantial: either a single large/complex contribution, or sustained history (months) of smaller contributions.

-- Maintaining a third-party Django app.
-We’ll take a broad view of this: if you maintain any sort of Python package that is broadly useful to Django developers, it counts.
-We’ll probably also count related technologies that Django developers widely use – database utilities, front-end tools, etc. If you maintain a thing that helps make Django developers' lives easier, it counts.
+- Maintaining a third-party Django app or package in the broader Django ecosystem.
+We’ll take a very broad view of this: if you maintain any sort of Python tool that is broadly useful to Django developers, it counts.
+We’ll probably also count related technologies that Django developers widely use – database utilities, front-end tools, WSGI/ASGI servers, etc. If you work on a thing that helps make Django developers' lives easier, it counts.
+This includes contributing to Python itself, core Python infrastructure like PyPI, tools that Django developers often use like Read the Docs, and so on.

 - Contributing to third-party apps.
 This is basically a merge of the previous two points: if you contribute substantially to an app that’s useful to Django developers, you qualify as a member.